-EBL wants to attract, retain and motivate top talents to grow sustainably.
-The bank offers a competitive pay and benefits package to create an exemplary team for this sustainable growth.
+EBL strives to pay people according to market and merit.
+The focus remains on to attract, retain and motivate top talents to meet its sustainable growth.
+EBL emphasizes on understanding the trends that are affecting the job market to remain the employer of choice.
 Our compensation and benefits strategy combines the need to maintain a high performance culture along with market competitiveness.
 A bi-annual benchmarking exercise makes sure that employees' pay is competitive.
-The latest market survey was conducted in 2021 and accordingly the revised salary has been implemented from December 2021.
+Our employee value proposition consists of healthcare, retirement and wellbeing benefits.
+Additionally, our compensation practices are also fair and equitable, and our compensation structure is designed based on pay-for-performance culture.
+Salary Survey is also conducted on every two years to adjust the industry pay scales by appointing independent consultant.
 Moving between pay scales depends on the individuals' performance and we reward employees accordingly.